Where to Go

 Remember your Childhood at Walt Disney World

-First opening its doors to Disney lovers around the globe in 1981, Walt Disney in Florida has become the most visited resort in the world.
+First opening its doors to Disney lovers around the globe in 1981, Walt Disney World in Florida has become the most visited resort in the world.
 Consisting of 27 different themed hotels, four theme parks, two waters parks and more, the park offers entertainment, rides, live shows, tours and more – all themed around the Disney empire.

 Visit the Ghosts on Alcatraz Island

-The infamous gangster Al Capone was famously imprisoned on Alcatraz Island in cell 181, during the early 1930s. the island was a prison between 1934 and 1963, and now it’s a historical site with landmarks including the Warden’s house, the Main Cellhouse, and the Lighthouse – the oldest operating lighthouse on the West Coast.
+The infamous gangster Al Capone was famously imprisoned on Alcatraz Island in cell 181, during the early 1930s.
+The island was a prison between 1934 and 1963, and now it’s a historical site with landmarks including the Warden’s house, the Main Cellhouse, and the Lighthouse – the oldest operating lighthouse on the West Coast.